 I was put off by this idea origianlly – thinking it was more of a status symbol than a trend.
 A second kitchen off the kitchen??
 We’re going there?
 Two fridges for everyone?
 But then I considered how practical this space could work within lots of thoughtfully considered budgets.

-This could be as simple as a nook directly off the kitchen that doubles as your utility room and pantry with extra counter space.
-The idea is to have a house keeping closet within the kitchen, with space for utilitarian essentials, larger kitchen items and countertops, kept convenient but out of sight!
+This could be as simple as a nook directly off the kitchen that doubles as your pantry with extra counter space.
+The idea is to have a house keeping closet within the kitchen, with space for utilitarian essentials and small kitchen appliances kept convenient but out of sight!

 4. Countertop Materials